aaaathing/my-website-2025/posts/2025-07-25-voxel-game/2025-07-25-voxel-game.md

 It should be moddable and the mods can add new types of materials and behaviors.
 It can also have multiple formats for storing voxels.
 [The perfect voxel engine](https://voxely.net/blog/the-perfect-voxel-engine/) , [Graph of Voxely engine](https://pbs.twimg.com/media/E3KMlbhVgAEacOX?format=jpg)

+#### Attributes
+[Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Voxels have attributes like color and material type, which should be changeable.
+To store them, there can be a octree for each attribute.

+#### Simulation methods
+To simulate fluids like water, it can use fluid simulation methods like MLS-MPM or SPH.
+It would be better if it conserved energy, so that two waves going against each other don't get smoothed out.

+Granular things like sand should be simulated consistently with the same methods as fluids.

 For solid objects, all the voxels in a solid object could be stored in a voxel grid.

-#### Solid object breaking
-One way to simulate breaking: When it is breaking, the voxels next to the crack become seperate from the solid object.
+One way to simulate solid object breaking: When it is breaking, the voxels next to the crack become seperate from the solid object.
 When the pieces are not connected anymore they also become seperate solid objects.
 The problem with this is that it doesn't actually bend.
 And how does it determine where it should be cracking?

-#### Attributes
-[Mar 10 2025](https://thingmaker.us.eu.org/post/?id=m7cllbb5bc9f): Voxels have attributes like color and material type, which should be changeable.
-To store them, there can be a octree for each attribute.

 It can be done on a gpu which is faster.
 GPUs can run code in parallel (thousands of times at the same time).
 It would be very hard to make this voxel game run on a gpu.